Diablo Trails Challenge

 2018 Race Results & Event Photos

-Thanks so much to all of the trail runners who came out to participate in last weekend’s Diablo Trails Challenge.
+Thanks so much to all of the trail runners who came out to participate in last year’s Diablo Trails Challenge.

 We had 1,050 runners this year and the weather was sunny and warm.